Anonymous Denies Taking Down White Supremacist Site Daily Stormer

 Anglin has made it no secret what his site’s goals were.
 After a Washington Post article wrote how the Alt-Right’s penchant for offensive speech was merely used as provocation, Anglin rebuked that idea, writing “The goal is to ethnically cleanse White nations of non-Whites and establish an authoritarian government.
 Many people also believe that the Jews should be exterminated.”

 Anglin’s site hadn’t made it into mainstream Alt-Right circles before today’s takedown.
-According to the Southern Poverty Law Center, he was especially bothered when he was overlooked by Milo Yiannopoulos’s article in The Post didn’t mention him.
+According to the Southern Poverty Law Center, he was especially bothered when he was overlooked by Milo Yiannopoulos’s article in the Post.

-Despite this, according to Alexa.com, a web traffic tracking service, The Daily Stormer often enjoyed more exposure than other Alt-Right sites like that of Richard Spencer, one of the more recognizable faces of the new white nationalism.
+Despite this, according to Alexa.com, a web traffic tracking service, the Daily Stormer often enjoyed more exposure than other Alt-Right sites like that of Richard Spencer, one of the more recognizable faces of the new white nationalism.
 It was a point of pride for Anglin.

 Now it appears Anglin is hoping for one last moment in the sun by hacking his own site.

-[Featured image by Matthew Lloyd/Getty Images]
+[Featured Image by Matthew Lloyd/Getty Images]